Secure CheckoutPersonal information is secured with SSL technology.

 Professor of Glass Science and Engineering, Emeritus, Alfred University and President, Saxon Glass Technologies, Alfred, NY, USA

-Dr. John C. Mauro is Professor of Materials Science and Engineering at The Pennsylvania State University.
-John earned a B.S. in Glass Engineering Science (2001), B.A. in Computer Science (2001), and Ph.D. in Glass Science (2006), all from Alfred University.
+Dr. John C. Mauro is Professor and Associate Head for Graduate Education in the Department of Materials Science and Engineering at The Pennsylvania State University.
+John earned a BS in Glass Engineering Science (2001), BA in Computer Science (2001), and PhD in Glass Science (2006), all from Alfred University.
 He joined Corning Incorporated in 1999 and served in multiple roles there, including Senior Research Manager of the Glass Research department.
-John is the inventor or co-inventor of several new glass compositions for Corning, including Corning Gorilla® Glass products.
-John joined the faculty at Penn State in 2017 and is currently a world-recognized expert in fundamental and applied glass science, statistical mechanics, computational and condensed matter physics, thermodynamics, and the topology of disordered networks.
-John is the author of over 220 peer-reviewed publications and is Editor of the Journal of the American Ceramic Society.
-John is winner of numerous international awards and is a Fellow of the American Ceramic Society.
+John holds more than 50 granted US patents and is the inventor or co-inventor of several new glasses for Corning, including Corning Gorilla® Glass products.
+John joined the faculty at Penn State in 2017 and is currently a world-recognized leader in fundamental and applied glass science, materials kinetics, computational and condensed matter physics, thermodynamics, statistical mechanics, and the topology of disordered networks.
+He is the author of over 280 peer-reviewed publications, Editor of the Journal of the American Ceramic Society, winner of numerous international awards, and a Fellow of the American Ceramic Society and the Society of Glass Technology.
+John is also co-author of Fundamentals of Inorganic Glasses, 3rd ed., Elsevier (2019).

-Professor of Materials Science and Engineering, College of Earth and Mineral Sciences The Pennsylvania State University and Editor, Journal of the American Ceramic Society
+Professor and Associate Head for Graduate Education, Department of Materials Science and Engineering, The Pennsylvania State University and Editor, Journal of the American Ceramic Society

 Elsevier.com visitor survey